GEOLYTIX/xyz/eleventy/workspace/styles.md

 }
 ```

+`"marker"` is an optional setting which applies in case of point features displayed on MVT and GeoJSON layers.
+For more details of marker-style settings check section on Icons.

 Style object also supports `zIndex` property which modifies the drawing order of the layer.
 For most layers default `zIndex` is 1 while for cluster layers it equals to 10.

 ### Cluster styling

-Cluster features take their style from style.default object.
+Cluster features inherit their style from style.default object.
 Default marker size is 20, default scale equals to 1.

+Cluster scale defaults to 1.2 and highlight scale defaults to 1.3.

 ```json
 {